msmarkgu/springboot3-angular16-mongodb-app/README.md

 # A simple full-stack web app using Spring Boot 3 + Angular 16  + MongoDB
 # What it does?

 It helps to keep your job application history in MongoDB.
-Each history item has job title, company, location, job description, post date and the apply link.
+Each history item has job title, company, location, apply link, apply date and status.
+It can show the list using pagination, and filter the list by entered keyword.
+Besides, it supports batch import and export in CSV.

 # Local Setup and Run the application